 “I’ll be right back,” Wylie said once Beck stepped away, his eyes sliding down his boyfriend’s tight form flushed with arousal.
 “Try not to start without me,” Wylie added, only half teasing when Beck reached down to adjust his pants that were caught too tight around his erection.
 It didn’t seem to matter what the fuck they were doing, Beck was always ready to get off whenever they were together.

 “All the more reason to hurry.”
 Beck’s smirk was shameless as Wylie turned away.

-Adam gasped and threw himself back when Wylie stalked his way.
-His eyes were wide as he stared at Wylie’s jagged scaled arms like he was a bloodthirsty demon there to murder everyone.
+Adam gasped and threw himself back when Wylie stalked toward him.
+His eyes were wide as he stared at Wylie’s jagged scaled arms like he was a bloodthirsty demon there to murder him.
 “I got… I got the…” Adam flustered.
 Wylie stepped right past him, his gaze glued on Diego, whose expression was twisted with undisguised malice.

 “Hustle the fuck up, freakshow.”
 Diego pointed to the door just in case he was too retarded to figure out why he was there.
 Wylie’s nostrils flared as he watched Diego chew his gum.
 The no smoking policy was total bullshit.
 If they could grab DNA off a cigarette, the cops could do the same for a piece of gum.

 “Alarm dead?”
 Wylie grunted as he looked at the back door.
 The keypad no longer glowed with light, and the protective grate was pushed to the side to keep it from locking.
 Even at a distance, he could feel a strange sensation, like cold electricity was lingering in the metal of the grate.

 “Of course it’s fucking dead,” Diego snapped.
 “Open the shit up and shut your freak mouth.”